Probing new physics with polarized $\tau$ and $\Lambda_c$ in quasielastic $\nu_{\tau}\!+\!n\!\to\! \tau^-\!+\!\Lambda_c$ scattering process: Numerical Results and Discussions

 \subsection{Observables with different form-factor parametrizations}

 The parametrization scheme adopted in Ref.~\cite{Meinel:2017ggx} is not the only way to describe the $q^2$-dependence of the $\Lambda_c \to N$ transition form factors; nor is the LQCD the only method for evaluating the form factors.
 As discussed in subsection~\ref{subsec:Cross section} and detailed in Appendix~\ref{appendix:form factor}, there exist already three different parametrization schemes, which can be extended to the $q^2<0$ range, and have been employed by the MBM, NRQM, and RCQM models, as well as the LQCD calculations.
-Moreover, these parametrization schemes are validated against the experimental measurements of the $\Lambda_c$ semileptonic decays reported by the BESIII Collaboration~\cite{BESIII:2015ysy,BESIII:2016ffj}.\footnote{Note that the BESIII Collaboration has improved the measurement of the absolute branching fraction of $\Lambda^+_c\to \Lambda e^+\nu_e$ decay~\cite{BESIII:2022ysa}.} However, direct calculations of the QE weak production of the $\Lambda_c$ baryon through the $\nu_{\mu}$ scattering off nuclei reveal that large deviations can arise by using the different parametrization schemes of the form factors~\cite{Sobczyk:2019uej}.
-Thus, we examine in this subsection if similar deviations also emerge for the observables considered here in various NP scenarios.
+Moreover, these parametrization schemes are validated against the experimental measurements of the $\Lambda_c$ semileptonic decays reported by the BESIII Collaboration~\cite{BESIII:2015ysy,BESIII:2016ffj}.\footnote{Note that the BESIII Collaboration has improved the measurement of the absolute branching fraction of $\Lambda^+_c\to \Lambda e^+\nu_e$ decay~\cite{BESIII:2022ysa}.} However, direct calculations of the QE weak production of the $\Lambda_c$ baryon through the $\nu_{\mu}$ scattering off nuclei reveal that large deviations arise by using the different schemes of the form factors, demonstrating a direct consequence of the ambiguities induced by extrapolating the form factors to the moderately large positive $Q^2$~\cite{Sobczyk:2019uej}.
+Given that our analysis is based on the same extrapolation, we examine in this subsection if the same observation applies to the observables considered here in various NP scenarios.